 This summer we took off with a goal to explore our beautiful home province of British Columbia (and a bit of Alberta too.)
-From crashing waves on Vancouver’s west coast, to sky high mountains through the Rockies, to pristine warm lakes in the Okanagan, we put together the Ultimate BC Family Road trip and now we want you to plan your own trip!
+From crashing waves on Vancouver’s west coast to sky-high mountains through the Rockies, to pristine warm lakes in the Okanagan, we put together Ultimate BC road trips for families and now we want you to plan your own trip!
 Take a portion of our adventure or do the whole 7 weeks on the road!

 Are you ready?
 Here we go!